 A root CA certificate is the publicly-exposed key of a certificate authority.
 When using server certificate validation with a self-signed certificate, it is necessary to install the root CA certificate on the user's machine.
 This setting allows the network administrator to ensure a CA certificate is installed.
-On Leopard, it will also ensure that the CA certificate is marked as 'trusted'.
+On Leopard and newer, it will also ensure that the CA certificate is marked as 'trusted'.

-XpressConnect can detect the installation status of a root CA certificate.
+Cloudpath can detect the installation status of a root CA certificate and install it if necessary.

 Supported settings include: